In The Beginning ........

 In December 1998, Footprints Ministry held a Memorial Service at a local church to remember all our children who have died.
 Charlotte Mayor, at the time, Pat McCrory was in attendance, and graciously gave a talk for us.
-After the candle lighting ceremony, Jean Randall went up to our city Mayor and told him that he needed to talk to Jerry Mudge about a memorial garden site in our city for us to remember our children.
+After the candle lighting ceremony, Jean Randall went up to mayor McCrory and told him that he needed to talk to Jerry Mudge about a memorial garden site in our city for us to remember our children.
 In the next few months, several bereaved moms who lost children formed a committee to help work on the details of arranging a non-profit corporation aimed at starting a local memorial garden.
 From Jean speaking out on our behalf and the committee's momentum to engage plans, the Walkway and Garden was born.

 On Tuesday, December 7, 1999, Mecklenburg County approved the use of Frazier Park in uptown Charlotte to be our site for Our Children's Memorial Walkway.
 With the help of the Mecklenburg County Park and Recreation, this is a dream that has finally come true.
 Frazier Park is located at 1201 West Fourth Street in the historic Third Ward community of Charlotte.
 Our Children's Memorial Walkway at Frazier Park offers a positive and tranquil environment to remember our children in the natures of a garden.
 This memorial is a springboard for our community to remember our children in a place of life.